rafecolton/rinfo/README.md

 The `filename` attribute allows you to set the filename at which your release information is available.
 The default value of `rinfo.json` will mean your file is available at `/rinfo.json`.

+## Contributing

+0. Fork it
+0. Do your thing
+0. Submit a pull request